 Hoheikyo Onsen (定山渓温泉)

 Fully tattoo-friendly day-use onsen in the mountains south of Sapporo, about 45 minutes by car.
 Hoheikyo sits in the Jozankei onsen valley along the Toyohira River.
-Consistently recommended by tattooed travelers — public baths, no cover-up required.
+Consistently recommended by tattooed travelers.
+It's a public bath with no cover-up required.

 Great stop when coming into or leaving Sapporo.